 Hundreds of people currently live in the palace

 It's not just Queen Elizabeth, sitting on her own in the ballroom.
-Prince Phillip and Prince Edward, his wife and daughter all also reside there.
-There's all the small matter of the royal household - there's a casual 800+ staff who also call the palace home.
+Prince Phillip and Prince Edward, his wife and children all also reside there.
+There's all the small matter of the royal household – there's a casual 800+ staff who also call the palace home.

 There are a few unexpected things in the palace